top of page

 • It is an elegant solution for creating permanent protection for land, conforming with several General Plans, the Open Space Master Plan, and other documents.

-• It will correct a loophole so that open space is protected legally.
+• It corrects a loophole so that open space is protected legally.

 • This proposition allows certain approved uses.